Ana Mendieta: Body Tracks (1982)

-Body Tracks (Rastros Corporales) debuted on April 8, 1982, in Franklin Furnace in New York City.
+Body Tracks (Rastros Corporales) debuted on April 8, 1982, at the Franklin Furnace in New York City.
 The tracks are long, blurry marks made by Mendieta on a large piece of white paper attached to a wall.
 The marks were made of a mixture of tempera paint and animal blood.

 The performance was documented in the 1987 film Ana Mendieta: Fuego de Tierra, and described by scholar Alexandra Gonzenbach: In the short piece, the artist enters the studio space, while Cuban music plays in the background.
 She dips her hands and forearms into animal blood, places her back to the camera, lifts her arms and places them on a large sheet of white paper attached to a wall, and then proceeds to slowly drag her arms down the page, until almost reaching the bottom.
 She then walks off screen and out of the performance space.
 The camera, documentation, and performance stops.The resultant pieces of paper were preserved by Mendieta after the event, and appear in the collection of the Rose Art Museum at Brandeis University.
 A still photo from the exhibit was the cover art of the Third Woman Press edition of the feminist anthology This Bridge Called My Back: Writings by Radical Women of Color (2002, ISBN 0943219221).